markward/enrol_autoenrol/README.md

 **********
 v1.3   - Release for Moodle 2.6, 2.7 and 2.8
-           Groups now identified by group idnumber instead of name (so feel free to rename groups!) v1.2   - New functionality and tweaks:
+           Groups now identified by group idnumber instead of name (so feel free to rename groups!)
+           New setting option to control the group cleanup behaviour v1.2   - New functionality and tweaks:
            It is now possible to add multiple instances to a single course.
            Added an option to give instance a custom label.